jiaxinzhang2/jiaxinzhang2.github.io/_pages/about.md

 Awards
 ======
 * Silver Award in the Best Thesis Award at the International Congress of Chinese Mathematicians (ICCM)
-* Silver Medals in Shing-Tung Yau College Mathematics Contest
+* Silver Medals in Shing-Tung Yau College Mathematics Contest (Analysis and Differential Equations, ranked 3rd)

 Invited Talks
 ======